 Fresh or frozen?

-Frozen birds are generally better value, but if you are a perfectionist, or are looking for a particular breed, go for fresh.
-See our guide on how to cook turkey for advice on defrosting your frozen turkey, or if opting for fresh, bring to room temperature before cooking by removing from the fridge an hour or more ahead.
+Frozen birds are generally better value, but if you are a perfectionist or looking for a particular breed, go for fresh.
+See our guide on how to cook turkey for advice on defrosting a frozen turkey or, if opting for fresh, bring to room temperature before cooking by removing from the fridge an hour or more ahead.